Starting on 1 November, Brian Wood MC will pay tribute to fallen comrades by running a minimum of 26 miles a day for 25...

 What kind of course can you take?

-Subject to certain eligibility criteria (read about these below), the ELC scheme offers currently serving or former Service personnel access to a first full level 3 (GCE A-level or vocational equivalent), or a first higher education (HE) qualification (e.g. a foundation degree or a first undergraduate degree or equivalent) free from tuition fees.
+Subject to certain eligibility criteria – click here to find out the details – the ELC scheme offers currently serving or former Service personnel access to a first full level 3 (GCE A-level or vocational equivalent), or a first higher education (HE) qualification (e.g. a foundation degree or a first undergraduate degree or equivalent) free from tuition fees.
 Here’s the basic information you need to know …

 - The ELC lower tier offers up to three payments of up to £1,000 in three separate financial years; the higher tier offers up to three payments of up to £2,000 in three separate financial years.
 The three separate years do not have to run consecutively, and may be a combination of both higher and lower levels.